josePereiro/oba-plugin/README.md

 ## Oba plugin

-Just add a command which will update a trigger file `trigger-signal.json` at the pluin dir.
+Just add a command which will update a trigger file `trigger-signal.json` at the plugin dir.
 This is intended as a primitive source of comunication with the backends so they run the scripts at the vault.

 ### Install